anyaevostinar/anyaevostinar.github.io/classes/111-f24/final-project.md

 * Create at least two classes and use objects from those classes
 * Run without errors during basic user interaction
 * Have a [`README.txt` report](#project-code-and-report) that includes all required information
+* Generally follow the rules described in your `README`

 ### Mastery
 To demonstrate mastery, your program must meet all the 'proficiency' requirements, as well as: